-NJCEDV works to ensure that victims of domestic violence, including their needs and concerns, are represented through a variety of state level advocacy efforts.
-The Coalition is committed to advocate for effective legislation, responsive governmental interventions and services, and funding levels that promote the elimination of domestic violence in our communities.
+NJCEDV works to ensure that the needs and concerns of victims and survivors of domestic violence are represented through a variety of state level advocacy efforts.
+The Coalition advocates for effective legislation, responsive governmental interventions and services, and funding levels that promote the elimination of domestic violence in our communities.

 July 2, 2018 Governor Murphy Maintains Funding for Domestic Violence Services